fabioeloche/CollaboratorTracker/README.md

 ## Project Overview

+This tool enables managers to view tasks performed by each team member, track hours spent, and access detailed monthly statistics for the entire team or individual members.
+Team members can quickly log tasks in under 30 seconds, thanks to our efficient interface.
+These statistics provide real-time insights that help managers enhance team productivity and performance.
 Collaborator Tracker aims to simplify task tracking and management by providing:
 - A command-line interface for logging tasks.
 - Google Sheets integration for real-time data storage and retrieval.